Metro Council unanimously votes to kill stormwater fee, blocks introduction of item threatening parish attorney's job

 Mayor Sharon Weston Broome said it's standard practice that a mayor has an executive council separate from legal representatives of the council and parish government.

-The council is also expected to discuss taking steps to fire Dotson but the motion was rejected.
+The council briefly discussed taking steps to fire Dotson, but the motion was rejected.

+According to a letter sent to the Metro Council by Congressman Garret Graves, East Baton Rouge Parish has $1 billion in federal funding in flood prevention.

+Sent this letter to the East Baton Rouge Metro Council before their meeting today.— Rep. Garret Graves (@RepGarretGraves) October 26, 2022

 Watch WBRZ News 2 at Nine on WBRZ Plus and the ten o'clock news on WBRZ Ch 2 for late-breaking information about this story.
 Stream the news here.